Bobay-Ochman/ConSpeciFix/README.md

 3. `cd ConSpeciFix-#.#.#/database`
 4. `python runner_personal.py /absolute/path/to/folder/with/genes/`

+### Test Data

+Test data sets and examples of completed analysis can be found [here](https://github.com/Bobay-Ochman/Test-Data)

 ## Database Building

 Produces a database of genomes, their comparisons, and result metrics for every species.
 Pulls data from NCBI.